 Thank you for your interest in building/rebuilding a Hunt wheel, we are grateful for your support.
 This document is designed to assist you, not tell you exactly how to build a wheel, because as a qualified mechanic you already know that.
 The document takes you through the steps showing the tolerance and expectations we work to and helps to point you in the right direction regarding the information that is required during a repair, rebuild or build.
-This document is for steel spoked HUNT wheels.
-For carbon spoked wheels please refer back to us before commencing any work.
+This document is for steel-spoked HUNT wheels only.
+For carbon-spoked wheels please refer back to us before commencing any work.

 - Spoke tension (this is given in kgf), is for the shortest spokes in the wheel (disc side for front/drive side for rear), the tension of the longer spokes will naturally be correct once the wheel is in dish and the shorter spokes are at tension.
 Spoke tension is an average.

 A word on spoke tension meters: All spoke tension meters are not created equal.
 At Hunt Bike Wheels our tension meters are manufactured and then calibrated by the spoke manufacturer for a given model of spoke.
 Using the same meter on varying spoke types will give different readings.
 On top of this, each meter is recalibrated whenever our wheel builders begin a new batch of wheels/different model.
 This ensures accuracy.
 As a wheel builder, you need to be confident that you are achieving an acceptably accurate result, as correct tension is vital.

 - Spoke prep – most of our spoke threads are treated with Loctite 248 before assembly and Loctite 290 when the wheel is complete.
 This should be checked.

 - Lacing patterns – this will be self-explanatory in some cases, but if you are building from scratch it will of course help.